 20. They seem to have plenty of puppies available year-round.

-When visiting a reputable breeder to purchase your next puppy, you should expect to be asked a number of questions about you, your family, your habits, your activities, your experience, and your intentions with your new puppy.
+When visiting a responsible breeder to purchase a puppy, you should expect to be asked a number of questions about you, your family, your habits, your activities, your experience, your living situation and your intentions with your new puppy.

-These questions are to make sure that you are prepared to provide a good home for your new dog but also that you are matched up with a puppy that will adjust well to your lifestyle.
+Because these breeders care for their dogs, these “new owner questions” are to make sure that you are prepared to provide a good home for a dog but also that you are matched up with a puppy that will adjust well to your lifestyle and household.

-Some of the questions you can expect to hear from a good breeder include:
+Some of the questions you can expect to hear from a good dog breeder include:

 - Why do you want a puppy?